d99kris/nchat/README.md

 Low Memory / RAM Systems
 ------------------------
 The Telegram client library subcomponent requires relatively large amount of RAM to build by default (3.5GB using g++, and 1.5 GB for clang++).
 It is possible to adjust the Telegram client library source code so that it requires less RAM (but takes longer time).
 Doing so reduces the memory requirement to around 1GB under g++ and 0.5GB for clang++.
 Also, it is recommended to build nchat in release mode (which is default if downloading zip/tar release package - but with a git/svn clone it defaults to release with debug symbols), to minimize memory usage.

 Steps to build nchat on a low memory system:

+**Extra Dependencies (Linux)**

+    sudo apt install php-cli

 **Source**